top of page

 Clearly a talent to look out for in the immediate and further future - Robin Bowman

-In August Teddy will make his first performance at the Edinburgh Fringe festival as Bus 4/Giving/Durian in Lipote (Oliver Farrow) with Shaky Crown Collective.
-Recent performances include Florian Faber in the world premiere of Fame & Envy (Roger Simmonds) with Oxfordshire Contemporary Opera, The Mother Star in The Flowering Desert (Daniel Blanco) with Infinite Opera, and covering Barabashkin in Cherry Town: Moscow (Shostakovich) with Welsh National Opera Youth Opera.
+In November Teddy will perform as the Baritone Soloist in Vaughan Williams' Five Mystical Songs and Stanford's Six Bible Songs with Pershore Choral Society.
+Recent performances include Bus 4/Giving/Durian in Lipote (Oliver Farrow) with Shaky Crown Collective, Florian Faber in the world premiere of Fame & Envy (Roger Simmonds) with Oxfordshire Contemporary Opera, The Mother Star in The Flowering Desert (Daniel Blanco) with Infinite Opera, and covering Barabashkin in Cherry Town: Moscow (Shostakovich) with Welsh National Opera Youth Opera.

 Roles at the Royal Birmingham Conservatoire include Madame Beurrefondu in Mesdames de la Halle (Offenbach), Surgeon in Banished (McNeff), the dual roles of Father/Other Father in Coraline (Turnage), and Sir Thomas Bertram Mansfield Park (Dove).